frida/frida-website/_i18n/en/_docs/examples/ios.md

 });

 // Import ObjC classes
-var UIAlertController = ObjC.classes.UIAlertController;
+const UIAlertController = ObjC.classes.UIAlertController;
-var UIAlertAction = ObjC.classes.UIAlertAction;
+const UIAlertAction = ObjC.classes.UIAlertAction;
-var UIApplication = ObjC.classes.UIApplication;
+const UIApplication = ObjC.classes.UIApplication;

 // Using Grand Central Dispatch to pass messages (invoke methods) in application's main thread ObjC.schedule(ObjC.mainQueue, function () {
-  // Using integer numerals for preferredStyle which is of type enum UIAlertControllerStyle var alert = UIAlertController.alertControllerWithTitle_message_preferredStyle_('Frida', 'Hello from Frida', 1);
+  // Using integer numerals for preferredStyle which is of type enum UIAlertControllerStyle const alert = UIAlertController.alertControllerWithTitle_message_preferredStyle_('Frida', 'Hello from Frida', 1);
-  // Again using integer numeral for style parameter that is enum var defaultAction = UIAlertAction.actionWithTitle_style_handler_('OK', 0, handler);
+  // Again using integer numeral for style parameter that is enum const defaultAction = UIAlertAction.actionWithTitle_style_handler_('OK', 0, handler);
   alert.addAction_(defaultAction);
   // Instead of using `ObjC.choose()` and looking for UIViewController instances
   // on the heap, we have direct access through UIApplication: